Is Chocolate Vegan? Everything You Need to Know

 If you’ve been missing chocolate truffles since going vegan, fret not.
 Whether you want to buy truffles as a gift or make them yourself as a treat, the next few links will help with that!
 I’ve listed the best shop-bought ones that I know of as well as some of my own vegan truffle recipes.

 These are the first vegan truffles I ever tried and although they were a little expensive to me at the time, I’d say they are totally worth the price!
 They’re made with organic ingredients and are gluten-free and soy-free.
-They’re available from Booja Booja’s website, Amazon, Holland & Barrett and Asda.
+They’re available from Booja Booja’s website, Amazon, Planet Organic and Asda.

 M&S vegan truffle and caramel selection